Today we are going to see how to use the CBT Anxiety thought record worksheet to manage your anxiety and panic effectively.

 This worksheet makes you pinpoint the views you hold about your own anxiety and dread, and then it makes you analyze whether the way you are thinking is reducing your fear or increasing it.

 It makes you think and identify the truth about your fears.
 With that, you can identify the root cause of your problem and decide whether your thinking is working for you or against you.
+This CBT worksheet will help you get over the dread of future panic attacks.

 This Anxiety CBT Thought Record sheet demonstrated here is from get.gg and is shared here with prior permission.